dheijl/swyh-rs/README.md

 No install needed, no runtime, no dependencies.
 Just unzip the binary in a convenient place and run it.

 There is a debug build and a release build in the zip file.
 You will only need the debug build in the unlikely case rust "panics", and the program vanishes without a message.
-In a release build you will have a logging file in the swyh-rs folder in your home directory.
+In a release build you will have a logging file in the _.swyh-rs_ folder in your home directory.
 But when rust "panics" you can't log it, so you will need to start the debug build from a console/terminal window.
 A debug build automatically raises the log level to "DEBUG".
 This will also allow you to catch the Rust "panic" message in the console window (release builds do not have a console on Windows).
 Depending on the log level you set (info/warn/debug) the release build will provide all information needed to help in troubleshooting, aside from "panics".

 If you want to build swyh-rs yourself, you can find some information in the [wiki](https://github.com/dheijl/swyh-rs/wiki).